korakoss/minicompiler/NOTES.md

 ## Quality of life
-- debuggin
-	- add line nums to panics
 - or even just print tokenization and AST human-readably
 - we can make a simple recursive function to display it with indents?

 ## Cleaning up before the storm